Introductory Tour of Julia

 push!() and pop!()

-These two function are used to add (push) an element to the end of a vector, or remove (pop) the last element from a vector:
+These two functions are used to add (push) an element to the end of a vector, or remove (pop) the last element from a vector:

 vecA = ["one", "two", "three"]